marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 In this post I'll try to give an explanation on the benefits of using the `Either` data structure, both from a theoretical and from a practical point of view.
 I'll provide examples in `Haskell` and `PHP` with [Psalm](https://psalm.dev/), because these are the languages I know, but the same ideas are easily adaptable to any other programming language.

-This post is basically a transcript of an explanation I gave about `Either` to my colleagues at `Soisy`, where we are starting to use extensively `Either` in our `PHP` codebase.
+This post is basically a transcript of an explanation I gave about `Either` to my colleagues at [`Soisy`](), where we are starting to extensively use `Either` in our `PHP` codebase.
+I'd like to thank them all for the support and the precious feedback.

-## Let' start from the why
+## Let's start from the why

 The main reason to introduce `Either`, as many other data structures, in a codebase comes from the desire to make the code satisfy [referential transparency](https://www.wikiwand.com/en/Referential_transparency), which brings a lot of goodies:

-- the code is simpler (non necessarily [easier](https://www.infoq.com/presentations/Simple-Made-Easy/)), because there are less moving parts and less communications channels
+- the code is simpler (non necessarily [easier](https://www.infoq.com/presentations/Simple-Made-Easy/)), because there are less moving parts and less communication channels
 - the code is easier to reason about, because it has a clear semantic
 - the code is easier to test, because we can just check the output is the expected one given a certain input
 - the code is easier to refactor